jackdoe/programming-for-kids/README.md

 day0: Basics of Basics
 day1: Basics of Basics
 day2: Basics of Basics
-day3: Basics of Basics
+day3: Basics of the Internet
-day4: Basics of Basics
+day4: Basics of the Internet
 day5: Basics of Basics
 day6: Basics of Basics
 ```